Skip to main content

 Your journey toward well-being often begins with a simple invitation from your employer, an offering to participate in a wellness program.
 This invitation, however, carries with it a complex question of choice.
 The principle is that your participation must be genuinely voluntary.
 This concept is central to the legal and ethical framework governing these programs.

 Equal Employment Opportunity Commission (EEOC).
-These laws are in place to ensure that your private health information is protected and that your participation in a is a matter of personal choice, not economic necessity.
+These laws are in place to ensure that your private health information is protected and that your participation in a wellness program is a matter of personal choice, not economic necessity.

 The incentives offered within these programs are where the concept of “voluntary” becomes more nuanced.
 An incentive, whether it is a reward or a penalty, can be so substantial that it feels less like a choice and more like a requirement.